Burning For Birds Field Days

-Get outside with us to tour properties utilizing prescribed fire for land management and bird habitat restoration!
+Get outside with the Georgia Conservancy to tour properties utilizing prescribed fire for land management and bird habitat restoration!

-This Spring, the Georgia Conservancy is hosting a series of field days on private properties in middle and south Georgia to highlight prescribed fire for bird habitat.
-Join us at our Hawkinsville (March 22) or Glennville (April 26) field days to learn more about this long-practiced approach to land management.
-Whether you are a landowner, property manager, birder, or just interested in prescribed fire, these field days are a do-not-miss!
+The Georgia Conservancy is hosting a series of field days on private properties in middle and south Georgia to highlight prescribed fire for bird habitat.
+Whether you are a landowner, property manager, birder, or just interested in prescribed fire, these field days are a great opportunity to learn more about this long-practiced approach to land management.

-Georgia Conservancy’s Burning for Birds field day provides the public a chance to get hands-on experience conducting surveys for target bird species and learn more about prescribed fire as a habitat management tool.
-Participants will get the opportunity to conduct call-back surveys to sample for species of concern, including Bachman’s sparrow, Northern Bobwhite quail, loggerhead shrike, brown-headed nuthatch, and Eastern towhee.
-Using a speaker with a pre-recorded audio file, field day participants will act as citizen scientists to collect data that will help document the occurrence of these rare birds.
+Burning for Birds Field Day participants have the opportunity to conduct call-back surveys to sample for species of concern, including Bachman’s sparrow, Northern Bobwhite quail, loggerhead shrike, brown-headed nuthatch, and Eastern towhee.
+Using a speaker with a pre-recorded audio file, field day participants act as citizen scientists collecting data that helps document the occurrence of these rare birds.

-The second portion of the field day will include a prescribed fire workshop where participants will receive training on how to responsibly conduct a prescribed burn.
-Topics will include: what weather and site conditions are needed to burn, prescribed fire rules and regulations in Georgia, and which financial and technical resources are available.
-The field day will end with a demonstration allowing participants the chance to put fire on the ground and learn the best way, hands-on.
+Burning for Birds Field Days include a prescribed fire workshop where participants receive training on how to responsibly conduct a prescribed burn.
+Topics include: what weather and site conditions are needed to burn, prescribed fire rules and regulations in Georgia, and which financial and technical resources are available.
+Field Days will end with a demonstration that allows participants the chance to put fire on the ground and learn the best way, hands-on.

-Each of our Burning for Birds field days run from 8 AM - 1 PM and includes morning coffee, afternoon lunch, water throughout the day, and travel between different sites on the property.
+Each of our Burning for Birds Field Days run from 8 AM - 1 PM and includes morning coffee, afternoon lunch, water throughout the day, and travel between different sites on the property.
 Please bring a reusable water bottle and any snacks that you may want during the day.
-It is highly encouraged that participants wear long pants and closed-toed shoes.
+Participants are highly encouraged to wear natural fibers (cotton, etc.), long pants, and closed-toed shoes.
 If you have them, please bring binoculars and/or cameras for the birding portion of the event.

-Exact address will provided via email as date approaches
+Exact address will be provided to registrants via email as date approaches

 Better burning makes for better bird habitat!
 Georgia Conservancy is proud to partner with the Burning for Birds Conservation Collaborative (BBCC) to enhance our work with private landowners across middle and south Georgia, promoting growing season (Feb-Aug) prescribed fires to manage and maintain bird habitat indicative of pine/savanna ecosystems.
 This effort builds upon the direct landowner coordination Georgia Conservancy has conducted in the past three years, reaching nearly 400 landowners in a 60-county focus area.